 How Do I Troubleshoot ESXi Purple Screen?

-Experienced server admins may want to attempt to fix the issue.
+Experienced server admins may want to attempt to fix purple screen of death issues.
 The first fix should be to hit the power button to shut down the device.
-Power it back on and see if ESXi boots up; you may be able to get to the server console the ESXi log files.
+Power it back on and see if ESXi boots up; you may be able to get to the server console the ESXi log files after reboot.
 You can check the log for driver versions, firmware revisions, and update driver software.

 CPU and RAM errors will throw either a Machine Check Exception (MCE) or Non-Maskable Interrupt (NMI) in the log.
 Sysadmins can reference the VMware website for any hardware error codes and identify the exception type, if relevant.
 Troubleshoot the PSOD using the diagnostic information log provided; you should see the server uptime and the hardware clock rate, and the log can help you figure out where the problem lies.